waseem-medhat/blog/content/posts/reflecting-on-my-web-dev-journey.md

 path to becoming a web developer.
-I learned programming on R as I was specializing in biostatistics at the time, and gradually over the course of 6-7 years things went from "orbiting around" web development to making it a direct part of skill set and a career goal to have.
+I learned programming on R as I was specializing in biostatistics at the time, and gradually over the course of 6-7 years things went from "orbiting around" web development to making it a direct part of my skill set and a career goal to have.

 With that said, I am writing this article in an attempt to recap particular stages of this journey.
 This would serve as both a reflection on the past and